 Facing Uncertainty, Depression and Fear with Intention

 One of the toughest things to bring into being is action while facing uncertainty.
 The ability to do so defines much of what we call discipline.
 For some, it appears to come quite naturally while others struggle greatly.
 A few appear unfazed and uncaring about what they could or couldn’t do and ignore their own possibility.
 Some fret and wring their hands as they feel duty-bound to action the whole while fearing failure when already leaps and bounds ahead of the curve.
-Still, others calmly undertake challenge with steadfastness regardless of the terrain.
+Still, others calmly undertake challenges with steadfastness regardless of the terrain.
 Action is what brings potential into being and it defines and shapes our life in the form of adventure and the values expressed through behavior. (more…)